google/ExoPlayer/demo-application.md

 Next, open the project in Android Studio.
 You should see the following in the Android Project view (the relevant folders of the demo app have been expanded):

-{% include figure.html url="/images/demo-app-project.png" index="1" caption="The project in Android Studio project view" %}
+{% include figure.html url="/images/demo-app-project.png" index="1" caption="The project in Android Studio" %}

 ## Compiling and running ##